Informasjon er oppdatert av UiT Norges arktiske universitet

 The student should be able to

-- critically consider the solidity of information on and descriptions of tourism gained from various sources
+- critically consider the solidity of various sources’ information on, and descriptions of, tourism

 - demonstrate analytical capacity by structuring and formulating professional arguments that contribute to innovative solutions in sustainable and responsible tourism